Types Of Inheritance In Python: Complete Guide With Examples

 Program Explanation:

-• In the above example, we have the Person class and the Company class which are the parent classes for class Employee.
+• In the above example, we have the Person class and the Company class, which are the parent classes for the class Employee.

 • Each class has its method.
 For instance, the Person class has the introduction() method, the Company has the company_info() method, and the Employee has the job_info() method in the class definitions.

-• We have to create an object for the child class and call for functions.
+• We have to create an object for the child class and call the functions.

 • In the child class, when the introduction() and company_info() methods are invoked, each function from the parent class is executed.